-- Encryption on devices that hold data and ability to remote disable company devices;
+• Encryption on devices that hold data and USB ports disabled;

 For more information regarding the security of your information, review our security statement.

 18 Call Recording

 There may be occasions when video calls are recorded such as during video presentation.
 Participants are informed of the recording taking place (either via audio and video notifications when they join video conference meetings) and have the option to object to the recording or leave the meeting.

 We use the recorded calls to train our Sales Representatives and other relevant staff.
 The calls help us deliver quality services to our customers.
 In other instances, the recorded video call may also be provided to the participants in the call to review the presentation in the future, especially if there was useful information in the use and operation of ARKK’s products.